bestbat/Homura/README.md

 # Description &#x1F4D8;

-Homura is launcher that makes it easy to run windows games/launcher easily on FreeBSD by providing the requiered fixes and workarounds.
+Homura is a launcher that makes it easy to run windows games/launcher easily on FreeBSD by providing the requiered fixes and workarounds.

 The Windows emulation is provided by [Wine](https://www.winehq.org).